SovereignCloudStack/standards/Standards/scs-xxxx-v1-status-page-create-decision.md

 # Introduction

-Creating and maintaining IaaS is a complex task.
+Creating and maintaining IT infrastructure is a complex task.
 Any kind of consumer (e.g. operators, cutsomers) can be supported by presenting the status of all possible parts of the serving infrastructure.
 Whether a service is not reachable or the used hardware is having an outage we want the consumers to be easily informed by using a "Status Page" application.
-The need for a "Status Page" came up early in Team OPS and the requirements a "Status Page" application has to fulfill were defined and written down on 2022-06-02 as a [MVP-0 epic](https://github.com/SovereignCloudStack/issues/issues/123).
+The need for a "Status Page" came up early in the SCS project and the requirements a "Status Page" application has to fulfill were defined and written down on 2022-06-02 as a [MVP-0 epic](https://github.com/SovereignCloudStack/issues/issues/123).
 The upcoming research on existing solutions came to the conclusion that we want to